Bioinformatics and Biological Resources Fund

 - support high quality bioinformatics and biological resources that align with our updated Strategic Plan: The Age of Bioscience (see related links)

-For applicants planning to submit under the GCRF highlight it is mandatory to submit an Expression of Interest (EoI) first.
-Please see the specific guidance for more details about the highlight.
+- For applicants planning to submit under the GCRF highlight it is mandatory to submit an Expression of Interest (EoI) first.
+The purpose of the assessment at the EoI stage is to determine fit to scope of the call, fit to our remit and alignment with ODA expectations.
+Please see the specific guidance for more details about the highlight

-Applicants who do not plan to submit under the highlight do not need to submit an EoI; they only need to submit a full application.
+- Applicants who do not plan to submit under the highlight do not need to submit an Expression of Interest; they only need to submit a full application

 The BBR Fund was established to tackle a strategic need to provide 'proper support for resources such as databases, genetic resources and culture collections which require long term maintenance and curation'.